stefanZorcic/scaling-book/gpus.md

 ### Intra-node collectives

 **AllGather or ReduceScatter:** For an AllGather or ReduceScatter at the node level, you can perform them around a ring just like a TPU, using the full GPU-to-GPU bandwidth at each hop.
-Order the GPUs arbitrarily and send a portion of the array around the ring using the full GPU-to-GPU bandwidth.<d-footnote>You can also think of each GPU sending its chunk of size bytes / N to each of the other N - 1 GPUs, for a total of (N - 1) * N * bytes / N bytes communicated, which gives us</d-footnote> The cost of each hop is Thop = bytes / (N * GPU egress bandwidth), so the overall cost is
+Order the GPUs arbitrarily and send a portion of the array around the ring using the full GPU-to-GPU bandwidth.<d-footnote>You can also think of each GPU sending its chunk of size $\text{bytes} / N$ to each of the other $N - 1$ GPUs, for a total of $(N - 1) * N * bytes / N$ bytes communicated, which gives us</d-footnote> The cost of each hop is $T_\text{hop} = \text{bytes} / (N * \text{GPU egress bandwidth})$, so the overall cost is

 $$T_\text{AG or RS comms} = \frac{\text{bytes} \cdot (N - 1)}{N \cdot \text{GPU egress bandwidth}} \rightarrow \frac{\text{bytes}}{\text{GPU egress bandwidth}}$$